Here’s what it means for you

 Cleaning - Monash has engaged specialised cleaning companies to undertake cleaning in response to a result of a positive COVID case.
 The companies have trained personnel and have inspected the key areas of the University to understand the size and complexity of some of our buildings or spaces in preparation for deep cleaning should it be required.

-Refer to the poster below for your role in COVID-19 chain.
+Refer to the poster below for your role in the COVID-19 chain.

 - Monash has implemented a “Work From Home” strategy consistent with government guidelines and has established a range of HR procedures and resources to support staff working from home.